wzh99/SimPL/doc/simpl_report.md

         public static final boolean GC = true;
         // Whether to enable lazy evaluation
         public static final boolean LAZY = false;
+        // Whether to enable let-polymorphism in type checking public static final boolean LET_POLY = true;
     }
     ```

 ### Output

-Output of all provided test cases with eager (call-by-value) evaluation strategy and GC enabled.
+The following is the output of all provided test cases (excluding those written by myself).
+The configuration of the interpreter is: (1) eager (call-by-value) evaluation strategy (2) GC enabled (3) Let-Polymorphism enabled.
 The exported `jar` also uses this configuration.

 ```
 doc/examples/plus.spl